 To liaise closely with parents/carers, informing them about the preschool and its curriculum, exchanging information about children's progress and encouraging parents' involvement.

 To ensure that the preschool is a safe environment for children, staff and others, that equipment is safe, standards of hygiene are high, safety procedures are implemented at all times and fire drills are regularly practiced.

+To manage the admissions process and process relevant paperwork to ensure that the relevant funding is received for 2, 3 and 4 year olds.

 To liaise with the committee regularly (attending regular meetings), Ofsted services and other professionals as necessary and ensure that all legal and statutory requirements are implemented, and to provide reports as required.